Introduction

 Note: Read our in-depth guide about BMC public IP management.

-STEP 10: Networks and Gateway (Optional)
+Networks and Default Gateway (Optional)

 Assign the BMC server to public and private networks.
 If you assign a server to a private network only, it will not be accessible over public networks.